Cghlewis/data-mgmt-ed-research-book/_book/11-data-collection.md

   - Are items being skipped that should not be skipped?
   - Are participants/data collectors not finishing forms?
 - Checks for ranges and formats
-  - Are values in unexpected formats or falling outside of unexpected ranges?
+  - Are values in unexpected formats or falling outside of expected ranges?
 - Checks for duplicate forms
   - Are there duplicate entries for participants?
 - Is skip logic working as expected?